Real-World Evidence

 Future directions

-To move beyond observational evidence, randomized controlled trials are underway for The Regular One (GI) and The Bright One (Mood/Neuro).
+To move beyond observational evidence, controlled trials are in development for The Regular One (GI) and The Bright One (Mood/Neuro).
 We’re actively inviting co-investigators, IRB partners, and data-sharing collaborators to scrutinize the methods and help build the controlled evidence base.

 Become a peer reviewer / partner →